 Bursary applications are considered by the Bursary Committee every February and awards are typically made with the expectation that assistance will be maintained for as long as the pupil is at Wellington School.
 However, given that these awards are means-tested, a review will be conducted annually to consider financial need as well as the pupil’s academic progress, behaviour, attendance and contribution to the wider school community.

 Bursaries are available to any pupil, at any stage in their education – from P1 to S6.
-Applications are accepted from new pupils from other school and existing pupils.
+Applications are accepted from new pupils from other schools, as well as from existing pupils.

 Applications for bursaries are accepted at the start of the academic year and all applications must be received by the end of the Autumn Term.
 Bursaries are advertised throughout the year on social media, in the local press and on this website.
 When the school opens the application period, application forms will be made available on this page.
 They can also be requested from the Admissions Registrar, Mrs Marian Dunlop by emailing email@example.com